fluffy/moq-files/draft-jennings-moq-files.md

 # Introduction

-This specification defines a way of serializing the MoQ Objects defined in {{MOQT}} into files.
+This specification defines a way of serializing the MoQ Objects defined in {{MoQT}} into files.
 The payload data and the meta data are separated into separate files to allow reuse of existing files with the payload data.